Jump to main content

 We assist organisations that offer AI tools to their customers.
 A prerequisite for the successful commercialisation of AI is that the customer can use the product or service legally and safely, and that suppliers are aware of the risks associated with data use, information security and potential liability.

-• Drafting of agreements, such as customer contracts, data processing agreements and end user terms and conditions
+• Assessment and drafting of agreements, such as customer contracts, subcontractor agreements and end user terms and conditions

 • Commercialisation of AI products and services, such as legal assessments of the legality of products and services and risk mitigation measures